jczzz/ActivitySniper-SocialMediaApp/readme.txt

 See all activities page:
 	1. User can see all activities which are in database.
 	2. User can type the key word to search the specified activities.
-	3. User can join into activites by clicking on "join".
+	3. User can join into activities by clicking on "join".
 	4. User can edit or delete their own activities by clicking on "Delete" or "edit"
 	5. User can see the detail information for each activity by clicking on the name of activity.
 	6. User can see the location of all searched activities in the google map, and can also see the details of each activity by clicking on "show details".